Link Transifex with GitHub

 On the first step of the wizard, select the GitHub repository and branch to sync with the project.

 Available repositories listed are the ones you authorized when you installed the Transifex app on the Github account you used for the integration.
-Also, at this point the GitHub integration works on top of a single branch.
+At this point, the GitHub integration works on top of a single branch.

 Clicking the Next button navigates to the final step of the setup, where you will define how the syncing between Transifex and GitHub will happen.